mohitkumar1043/NCM/README.md

 # National City Market (NCM)

 **National City Market (NCM)** is a web application built using **Spring MVC** architecture.
-It allows users to search for products and view shops near their location.
+When a user searches for a product, the application displays a list of shops that sell the product, sorted in ascending order of distance from the user's location — so the nearest shop appears first.
 The project includes admin/shopkeeper functionality for managing shop details and products.

 ## 🔧 Technologies Used

 - **Backend:** Java, Spring MVC
 - **Frontend:** JSP, HTML, CSS, JavaScript
-- **Database:** (Specify your DB here, e.g., MySQL or MongoDB)
+- **Database:** (MySQL)
 - **Build Tool:** Maven
 - **Server:** Apache Tomcat (10.x)